 Typically, car insurance companies place limits on how many times they will accept late payments.
 If your company has no limits on how many times you can take advantage of your grace period, it’s still not a great idea to depend on this safety net.

-Many providers charge late fees or raise premiums when your contract renews, significantly adding to your overall costs in the long run.
+Many providers charge late fees or raise premiums when your contract renews, significantly adding to your overall insurance rates in the long run.

 So, what about car insurance grace periods when you’re adding a new car to your policy or buying a car without an existing plan?
 There are three things that come into play in this case: